-Chantell Smith is a retired U.S. Army sergeant major, licensed minister, author and mentor whose life story moves from inner-city struggle to decades of service and leadership.
-Grounded in deep faith, Chantell’s work is about lifting others — especially women — into their full potential.
-We’re featuring her because her journey of resilience, compassion and unapologetic femininity speaks directly to our 5M+ Humans of Fuzia community that’s building more leaders, together.
+Chantell Smith is a retired U.S. Army sergeant major, licensed minister, author, and mentor whose journey moves from inner-city struggle to decades of service and leadership.
+Rooted deeply in her faith, Chantell’s mission is to lift others — especially women — into their full potential.
+We’re featuring her because her story of resilience, compassion, and unapologetic femininity speaks powerfully to our 5M+ Humans of Fuzia community that’s building more women leaders every day.

 Q: What inspires you to do this work?

-Chantell: My faith is at the center of everything.
-From there it flows into wanting to help people grow — whether spiritually, professionally, or personally — so they can live into their best life.
+Chantell: My faith is at the center of everything I do.
+It’s what guides me to help others grow — spiritually, professionally, and personally — so they can step fully into the life they were created to live.

 Q: You’ve faced a lot of challenges — what stands out and how did you get through them?